pronovic/hcoop-meetbot/PyPI.md

 This is a plugin for [Limnoria](https://github.com/ProgVal/Limnoria), a bot framework for IRC.
 It is designed to help run meetings on IRC.
 At [HCOOP](https://hcoop.net), we use it to run our quarterly board meetings.

 The code is based in part on the [MeetBot](https://github.com/rkdarst/MeetBot/) plugin for Supybot written by Richard Darst.
 Supybot is the predecessor to Limnoria.
 Richard's MeetBot was "inspired by the original MeetBot, by Holger Levsen, which was itself a deri vative of Mootbot by the Ubuntu Scribes team".
 So, this code has a relatively long history.
-For this version, much of the plugin w as rewritten using Python 3, but it generally follows the pattern set by Richard's original code.
-See [CREDITS](CREDITS) for Richard's original license.
+For this version, much of the plugin was rewritten using Python 3, but it generally follows the pattern set by Richard's original code.

+See the [user documentation](https://hcoop-meetbot.readthedocs.io/en/stable/) for more information about how to use the plugin, including installation instructions.